July 25, 2022

 - Project level text custom field with the name Jira Project – this field defines the name of the destination project in Jira.
 If the project name is not provided, the destination project will be chosen by the name equal to the project name in Project Online.

-- Task level flag custom field with the name Sync to Jira – defines whether a project task should be synchronized with a Jira issue.
+- Task level flag custom field with Sync to Jira – defines whether a project task should be synchronized with a Jira issue.

 For Jira, integration prerequisites are: